ajschmidbauer/ajschmidbauer.github.io/Project.md

 I developed an algorithm around the property to produce a heuristic solution to the data set provided.
 Based on n input, the algorithm has a worst case runtime of n^3, with a best case of n.
 For memory, the algorithm uses n^2 memory.

+A repository containing the algorithm written in C++ and tools to manipulate the input and output data can be found [here](https://github.com/ajschmidbauer/OCPAlgorith).

 ## Results

 When considering the runtime, the algorithm produces very accurate results when compared to the optimal solution.